r2devops/hub/docs/create-update-job.md

 * Explain verification pipeline
 * Explain in how to use the hub the fact that jobs from the hub run in docker containers
+* Add contact us at each blocking issue points